Frequently Asked Questions

 - The HTML Body cannot contain "hex-encoded URL's".
 In other words, any hyperlink in the HTML cannot contain a URL that has hex-encoded characters (such as "%20", which represents a space).

-- It is very important to keep your mailing list clean of bad AOL addresses.
-If the mailing contains more than 10% bad addresses, AOL will start to block all emails that you send.
-Hence, after each mailing, it is important to remove all bounced email addresses from your mailing list.
-If you do not know how many bad addresses are in your list, it would be prudent to throttle the delivery to AOL.
-Also, if AOL cannot send bounce-backs to you, this will also incur their wrath.
-Make sure your email's From: header specifies a valid mailbox that can receive email.
+- It is very important to keep the mailing list clean of bad AOL addresses.
+If the mailing contains more than 10% bad addresses, AOL will start to block all emails.
+Hence, after each mailing, it is important to remove all bounced email addresses from the mailing list.
+If the number of bad addresses is unknown, it would be prudent to throttle the delivery to AOL.
+Also, if AOL cannot deliver bounce-backs, this too will incur their wrath.

 - AOL has been known to discard messages if too many arrive from the same source too fast.
-On the Domain Throttles branch, click the "Default" button.
+On the Send/Throttles branch, click the "Default" button.

 - Terminate other applications that use Internet bandwidth.

-- Uncheck the "Record send log" option on the "Logging" branch.
+- Uncheck the "Record send log" option on the "Logging" branch (for a small performance improvement).

 - Get a faster Internet connection.